 This also reduces the need to hire a separate staff just to answer concerns that may be easily resolved.
 If you also plan on increasing the number of quality content on your website, having a webpage of knowledge can be a great resource to refer to every now and then.

-5 Reasons to Write an FAQ Page
+5 Reasons to Write a FAQ Page

 If not solely because they are useful in answering a variety of questions directly on your website, here are some more reasons why you should get to it ASAP:

-Reason #1: It reduces customer frustration
+Reason #1: It Reduces Customer Frustration

 Since obtaining information has become easier these days, a slight delay in resolution can make your customers irritated.
 Living in a society of instant gratification, people are becoming more impatient.
 This means companies need to go the extra mile by providing the highest level of service.
 If customers can’t find answers to simple questions, you can bet that they will be more likely to jump ship and look elsewhere.

-Reason #2: You’d gain customer loyalty
+Reason #2: You’d Gain Customer Loyalty

-By formatting your FAQ page so that it makes it easier for clients to navigate, you will earn their trust and prevent negative reviews as it also shows that you understand their possible pain points and are willing to address them should these occur.
+By formatting your FAQ page so that it makes it easier for clients to navigate, you will earn their trust and prevent negative product reviews as it also shows that you understand their possible pain points and are willing to address them should these occur.

 If you structure your page well, your FAQ page can be a great avenue for conversion.
 Optimizing this resource drives traffic from both new and old customers.
 Make sure to input keyword gaps to make the most out of your page.

-Reason #4: It saves you time
+Reason #4: It Saves You Time

 Instead of having to answer numerous clients with different concerns, they can just look at your FAQ page.
 This will allow you to work on other parts of the website that have more pressing concerns.

-Reason #5: It can improve SEO rankings
+Reason #5: It Can Improve SEO Rankings

-3 Tips on How to Write FAQs
+6 Tips on How to Write FAQs

 You might ask, well, how would I know which questions to include and what to write in my FAQ?
 The simple answer is to talk to your customers as often as possible.
 By doing this, not only will it delight your customers, but they’re going to give you the most immediate and actionable steps you would need to address.
 You’re going to get insights as to what they think about when they visit your page.

-Don’t forget to check reviews as well and gather as much testimonials as you can.
+Don’t forget to check reviews as well and gather as many testimonials as you can.
 If they’re positive, great!
 You can add these as social proof that what you have to offer is good.
 And when they’re not so stellar, then you would know what to improve upon.
 Hidden in these reviews are also answers to common fears, questions, and perceived risks that they may have in your FAQs in the first place.

-Tip #2: Choose your FAQ templates wisely.
+Tip #2: Choose Your FAQ Templates Wisely

 Think about the structure your business would need.
 If you’re just starting out and you have fewer products to offer, you might want to consider a simple minimalistic template with little to no added decoration.
 You can also opt to create a text page from scratch (but why would you, if you can try out one for free).

-Tip #3: Take note of your FAQ page design.
+Tip #3: Take Note of Your FAQ Page Design

-Tip #5: Keep updating as necessary.
+Tip #5: Keep Updating as Necessary

 As you go keep growing your business, you might find that new concerns may arise that need to be addressed.
 Every product you add will come with its own sets of features that your customers might have inquiries to.
 Add new questions and answers based on new information or developments.